HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-The distribution of `prefetch` adoption for JavaScript resources (among pages that use `prefetch`) shows that the number of prefetch hints per page tends to be higher at the upper percentiles, peaking at 15 prefetch hints for both desktop and mobile at the higher percentiles.
+The distribution of `prefetch` adoption for JavaScript resources (among pages that use `prefetch`) shows that the number of prefetch hints peaks at 15 prefetch hints from the median to 90th percentile.

 {{ figure_markup(
   image="distribution-of-preload-adoption-for-javascript-resources-per-page.png",